rogerhu/compsci_guides/Clone-Graph.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

 - Using DFS
-1. Check is current node is empty.
+Step 1.
+Check is current node is empty.
-2. Check if cached.
+Step 2.
+Check if cached.
-3. Create a new node and save it into map.
+Step 3.
+Create a new node and save it into map.
-4. Use DFS to copy all its neighbors.
+Step 4.
+Use DFS to copy all its neighbors.

 - Using BFS
-1. Use a hash map to store the reference of the copy of all the nodes that have already been visited and copied.
+Step 1.
+Use a hash map to store the reference of the copy of all the nodes that have already been visited and copied.
-2. Add the first node to the queue.
+Step 2.
+Add the first node to the queue.
-3. Do the BFS traversal.
+Step 3.
+Do the BFS traversal.
             - Pop a node from the front of the queue.
             - Visit all the neighbors of this node.
             - If any of the neighbors was already visited then it must be present in the `visited` dictionary.
 Get the clone of this neighbor from `visited` in that case.
             - Add the clones of the neighbors to the corresponding list of the clone node.

-** ⚠️ Common Mistakes**
+⚠️ Common Mistakes

     - Because you need to copy each single node and assign the correct reference to the copied node, you can easily make a mistake in assigning a pointer to the old reference.
     - To avoid cycles, we would need the `visited` hash map in both the BFS/DFS approaches.
 We need this to to keep track of the nodes which have already been copied.
 By doing this we don't end up traversing them again.